Imagining the future of social media with the IndieWeb

-Supporters of the IndieWeb are a loose collective of developers and techno-utopians developing their own social-media platforms, which they hope will retain what’s good and remove what’s bad about social media based on principles that are less corporate and more humane.
+Cal Newport describes the IndieWeb as a “loose collective of developers and techno-utopians” developing their own social-media platforms that will retain what’s good and remove what’s bad about social media based on principles that are less corporate and more humane.
 Decentralization is a major goal to achieving that because the current issue is that most online activity takes places on servers owned by a small number of massive companies.
 Because we don’t pay for the privilege of using those servers, companies have to find other ways to draw value from users which is why we now have issues of compromised privacy and “engineered addictiveness” to increase alternative revenue streams.

 Alternative forms of social media include Micro.blog where users post on their own domain hosted on Micro.blog’s server or their own personal server.
 This means the site only acts as an aggregator, users own what they write and can do what they want with it—including posting to competing aggregators.
 This system is what IndieWeb developers call “publish on our own site, syndicate elsewhere” or POSSE.

 With another, Mastodon, users join a specific server called an “instance” as opposed to a single website or app.
 Each instance has its own code of conduct, terms of service and moderation policies.
 This allows users to choose instances with policies they agree with and leave others without losing access to the whole Mastodon social network.

 How could it work?

 The IndieWeb is unlikely to ever replace current mainstream social media platforms.